 A dumbbell pullover develops and strengthens your form and posture.
-This game-changer focuses on strengthening your chest (the pectoralis major) and also your lat muscles, targeting two different muscle groups to give you a good upper body workout.
+This game-changer focuses on strengthening your chest (the pectoralis major) and your lat muscles, targeting two different muscle groups to give you a good upper-body workout.

-It helps keep the spine stable, increases flexibility in the chest and upper body, and also strengthens nearby muscles.
+It helps keep the spine stable, increases chest and upper body flexibility, and strengthens nearby muscles.

 Here’s how you can execute this exercise:

 - Lifting your hips up until they’re parallel to the ground, squeeze your glutes while keeping your core tight.
-Make sure you’re only using your arms to control the movement and weight.
+Ensure you’re only using your arms to control the movement and weight.

 - Pick up a single dumbbell (of the appropriate weight) and hold it directly over your chest using both hands, with your palms facing each other and your elbows slightly bent.

 - Slowly lower the dumbbell back behind your head as if you were making a stretching movement.

 - Take a slight pause, keep your core tight and engaged, then return to the starting position.
 That’ll be one rep.